f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 ![](images/Tower-RunWorflow3.png)

-You will see the Configure-Workflow job being executed, click on it.
+You will see the Configure-Workflow job being executed (blinking green icon next to it), click it.
 It will take you back to the workflow execution, at this point the **Configure-ACI** playbook would have executed sucessfully and the playbook **Configure-BIG-IP** will be getting executed.
 Click on details

 ![](images/Tower-RunWorflow4.png)